Corset literacy is not what it once was.

 In the photo above, you can see me pulling on the ‘bunny ears’ of my corset lacing to close an off-the-rack underbust corset.
 You can see my skirt is getting slightly caught, so I will want to work that flat.
 This is one issue with wearing corsets over, rather than under clothes – waist bands, buttons and fabric can get caught up or press against you under the corset.
 A bit of ‘back cleavage’ is normal, so don’t worry about it as long as you feel comfortable.
 Do what feels good for you.
 (Photograph by Berndt Sellheim.)

 Corsets may have cord or ribbon laces.
-This is personal preference, though some ribbon laces are more slippery and therefore not ideal for beginners.
+This is personal preference, though some ribbon laces are more slippery and may not always be ideal for beginners.

 To take the corset off, untie the back, then loosen the laces with your fingers, up and down the ‘crosses’ at you back until it is as loose as possible.
 Then undo the busk at the front and take it off.
 Hang your corset over the back of a chair to air it out.
 If you look after your corset and wear liners (see below) you should not need to wash it or dry clean it, (in fact, putting it in the washing machine will be the end of your lovely steel-boned corset, so avoid) unless you are unlucky with food or other stains.
 Water and a cloth should help in those rare circumstances.
 Treat your corset – and yourself – kindly.